Aberavon: Sport

 Aberavon RFC are a rugby union team, and play in the Welsh Premier Division.

 Aberavon Quins RFC are a rugby union club based at Harlequin Road and play their rugby in the WRU Division Two West league.

 Aberavon Green Stars RFC are a rugby club based in Sitwell Way Aberavon.

 Afan Lido F.C. is a football team, playing in Cymru South.

 One of Aberavon's rugby league clubs is called the Aberavon Fighting Irish and play in the Welsh Conference Premier.

 Aberavon & Port Talbot Golf Club (now defunct) was founded in 1905.
 The course closed following WW2 and the land was used for housing.

 Baglan Industrial Park

 The Baglan Bay Industrial Park lies on a stretch of Baglan Moors in the parish of Aberavon south east of the Baglan Energy Park and immediately northwest of Neath Port Talbot Hospital.
 It is sandwiched between the M4 Motorway and Afan Way (A4241).
-Current occupants include Morrisons, Iceland Food Warehouse, Lidl, KFC, Dreams, Screwfix, Pound Stretcher, Pets at Home & Halfords superstores and a Warburtons bread factory in premises which were previously occupied by Panasonic.